uschpc/documentation-public/project_filesystem.md

 Your scratch directory is accessible only to you, and each user account is limited to a 10TB quota.
 If you need more space than this, please contact us at hpc@usc.edu.

+Please note that /scratch is only usable with compute nodes on the Infiniband network.
+To request these nodes, add the ` #SBATCH --constraint=IB` option to your job scripts.

 ## /staging: soon to be decommissioned

 Your staging directory is located at: